Growing a fruit tree in your garden and wondering when is the best time prune a fruit tree?

 Why Prune Fruit Trees?

 One of the main reasons arborist prune fruit trees is to promote growth by removing things like dormant buds, dead branches and bark as well as disease.
-Pruning early in a fruit tree’s life also promotes a healthy root system and balanced branching as the tree grows.
+Some other benefits to pruning early in a fruit tree’s life also promotes a healthy root system and balanced branching as the tree grows.
 If you are not comfortable making a pruning cut we recommend calling a local tree service.

 When to Prune after Year 1